 Our social policy is based on a plethora of distorted and outright wrong assumptions (Colman’s interpretation, not the professor’s words).
 Nielsen’s impeccable research strongly supports her key findings.
 Here are the four bedrock takeaways from her astounding paper:

-1. Limiting Time: Limiting the time that children spend with one of their parents through Sole Parental Custody (“SPC”) is not correlated with better outcomes for children, even when there is considerable conflict and a poor co-parenting relationship.
+Limiting the time that children spend with one of their parents through Sole Parental Custody (“SPC”) is not correlated with better outcomes for children, even when there is considerable conflict and a poor co-parenting relationship.

-2. Conflict: The role that conflict plays is surprising based upon the empirical research:
+The role that conflict plays is surprising based upon the empirical research:

 a.
 Conflict and poor co-parenting are not linked to worse outcomes for children in Joint Physical Custody (“JPC”) than in SPC.